BjornvanBraak/Solvency-II-Regulatory-Search/README.md

     - instruction-aware / task_type reranker Qwen3-Reranker and Gemini Reranker
     - added UI indicators in case of extremely good or bad relevance scores of rerankers.

+### 4.1
+- exposed new meta_data, such as page_numbers in UI
+- consolidate pdf_to_display into one state.
+- revamped the way sources are displayed
+- .md files solvency II, level 1 and level 2 & guidelines
+    - removal of unnecessary \n at page end and page start (interferes with recursive text splitting )
+    - improved headers for guidelines files

 ## suggestions for future versions

 ### general